twiz-/split-analytics/README.md

+####Simple split testing and analytics for your 4.1+ rails app

-This is a simple way to setup up some basic visitor stats for your rails app.
+This is a simple way to set up some basic visitor stats for your rails app.
-The only requirement is that you must have rails 4.1 and not a massive amout of traffic.
+The only requirement is that you must have rails 4.1+ and not a massive amount of traffic.
 Sometimes, I run cold email campaigns for silly side projects and I want to know.

-- who clicked and when did they click it.
+- [ ] who clicked and when did they click it.
-- what page(s) did they visit.
+- [ ] what page(s) did they visit.
-- what was their click path before they left the website.
+- [ ] what was their click path before they left the website.
-- what view were they served if I'm testing different pages.
+- [ ] what view were they served if I'm testing different pages.

-Very basic stuff and didn't take that long so I hope it can help you with your projects.
+Very basic stuff and it didn't take that long to implement so I hope it can help you with your projects.

+####Model the events using request object

 Everything I want to know can be extracted from the request object created by rails for every action in my application.
 I'll want to store that info for every action I care about, and show it on some sort